gpw13/ghost/README.md

 #> #   High <dbl>, Comments <lgl>, Date <chr>
 ```

-We can even provide different filters for each variable separately, such
+We can even provide different filters for each indicator separately,
-as Burundi for `AIR_1`, Uganda for `AIR_10`, and South Africa for
+such as Burundi for `AIR_1`, Uganda for `AIR_10`, and South Africa for
 `AIR_11`.

 ``` r